COOK ISLANDS FACT FILE

 WATER: IS IT SAFE TO DRINK?

 Rarotonga and Aitutaki have reticulated water supply systems.
 On the other islands of the Southern Group limited reticulation is provided and augmented by rainwater catchment and storage.
 The atolls of the Northern Group rely on rainwater from roof catchments and groundwater.
-The main water supply on Rarotonga is not potable (not yet certified as safe for drinking) but many resorts have their own filtration systems and there are also water stations on Rarotonga and Aitutaki which will have signs saying whether the supply has been treated for drinking.
+The main water supply on Rarotonga is not potable (not yet certified as safe for drinking) but many resorts have their own filtration systems and there are also water refill stations on Rarotonga and Aitutaki which will have signs saying whether the supply has been treated for drinking.
+There's a map here showing the location of the refill stations on Rarotonga.
 If you're in any doubt about a supply check first that it's safe.
 And remember...water is precious in the islands, so please use it thoughtfully

 "SMELLY STUFF"